kwalczak80/mx-monster/README.md

 - As a user, I want to view a list of all the products to choose items to purchase
 - As a user, I want to see the products grouped in relevant categories to help me to narrow down the product I’m looking for
-- As a user, I want to see individual product details to have a detailed explanation of the product
+- As a user, I want to see individual product details to have a detailed explanation of the product along with the price
 - As a user, I want to have contact information available to make contact with the store in case of any queries or problems
 - As a user, I want to easily select the product(s) I want to purchase
 - As a user, I want to see the items selected for purchase to keep track of my selections
 - As a user, I want to see a running total of the shopping basket to keep track of my spending
 - As a user, I want to select multiple quantities of the same product, to order two or more of the same products